 13.2 Access to relay services

-Where ICT systems support two-way communication and a set of relay services for such communication is specified, access to those relay services shall not be prevented for outgoing and incoming calls.
+Where ICT systems support two-way communication, and the system is specified for use with relay services, access to those relay services shall not be prevented for outgoing and incoming calls involving: voice, real-time text, or video, either singly or in combinations supported by both the relay service and the ICT system.

-NOTE 1: Two-way communication may include voice, real-time text, or video, singly or in combinations supported by both the relay service and the ICT system.
+NOTE 1: The purpose of this requirement is to achieve functionally equivalent communication access by persons with disabilities.

-NOTE 2: The purpose of this requirement is to achieve functionally equivalent communication access by persons with disabilities.
+NOTE 2: The system may be specified as needing to work with relay services by, for example: procurers, regulators, or product specifications.

 13.3 Access to emergency services

-Where ICT systems support two-way communication and a set of emergency services for such communication is specified, access to those emergency services shall not be prevented for outgoing and incoming calls.
+Where ICT systems support two-way communication, and the system is specified for use with emergency services, access to those emergency services shall not be prevented for outgoing and incoming calls involving: voice, real-time text, or video, either singly or in combinations supported by both the emergency service and the ICT system..

-NOTE 1: Two-way communication may include voice, real-time text, or video, singly or in combinations supported by both the emergency service and the ICT system.
+NOTE 1: The purpose of this requirement is to achieve functionally equivalent communication access to the emergency service by persons with disabilities.

-NOTE 2: The purpose of this requirement is to achieve functionally equivalent communication access to the emergency service by persons with disabilities.
+NOTE 2: The system may be specified as needing to work with relay services by, for example: procurers, regulators, or product specifications.

 Annex A (informative): Relationship between the present document and the essential requirements of Directive 2016/2102